 When applicable, the list includes those passenger craft prevented from operating under the provisions of the EU Directive on Mandatory Surveys for the safe operation of regular ro-ro ferry and high speed passenger craft services (1999/35/EU).

-#3 The Russian-flagged 'KUZMA MININ' was detained on 18th December 2018 at Falmouth, after being found with 13 deficiencies with six grounds for detention.
-This vessel was still detained on 31st December 2019.
+#1 LIVA GRETA: The Lativa-flag vessel was detained on 11th January 2020 at Birkenhead, after it was found with nine deficiencies with two grounds for detention.
+This vessel was still detained on 30th June 2020.

 #2 POSEIDON:The Iceland-flag vessel was detained on 19th July 2018 at Hull, with 10 deficiencies, including two grounds for detention.
 This vessel was released on 30th June 2020.